sysdiglabs/terraform-azurerm-secure/modules/onboarding/README.md

 - running organization scraping in the case of organizational onboarding within Azure Tenant.

 If instrumenting an Azure subscription, the following resources will be created:
-- A Service Principal in your tenant, associated with the application ID of the service client in the Sysdig tenant.
+- A Service Principal in your tenant, associated with the application ID of the Onboarding service client in the Sysdig tenant.
 - Role assignments with minimal set of permissions for Azure subscription, to grant Sysdig read only permissions for retrieving inventory.

 If instrumenting an Azure Tenant, the following resources will be created:
-- A Service Principal in your tenant, associated with the application ID of the service client in the Sysdig tenant.
+- A Service Principal in your tenant, associated with the application ID of the Onboarding service client in the Sysdig tenant.
 - Role assignments with minimal set of permissions for Azure subscription provided as management account/subscription, for retrieving inventory and running organization scraping.
 - Role assignments with minimal set of permissions at the Root Management Group level by default for the Tenant, or at each of the